 Omers, bought Lifeways’ care of 1500 learning disabled adults, including Thomas Rawnsley for £207 million in 2013.

-Ever greedy, for more profit, from the ‘care’ of our most vulnerable, the new owners Cambian, whose boss earns £450,000 a year, reduced support workers’ pay, to below the minimum wage.
+Ever greedy, for more profit, the new owners Cambian, whose boss earns £450,000 a year, reduced support workers’ pay, to below the minimum wage.

 Cambian now own practically all services for the LD, including the very lucrative autistic market.

-Cambian, is buying up these private companies, with huge pay outs to the group directors, despite the conflict of interests, between Cambian’s role of home ‘support’ provider, and that of, life time minimum £4,000 per week ‘community’, ‘independent’ living provider..
+Cambian is buying up these private companies, with huge pay outs to the group directors, despite the conflict of interests, between Cambian’s role of home ‘support’ provider and that of, life time minimum £4,500 per week ‘community’, ‘independent’ living provider..

-Enforcing LA/ government policy, as‘Supported/Community Living’, is now, the only future for the autistic/learning disabled/or those with behavioural problems.
+Enforcing LA/ NHS/ government policy, as ‘Supported/Community Living’ is now the only future for the autistic/learning disabled.

 The Community Support team of psychiatrist, psychologist, nurse, occupational therapist. and developmental officer, will be employed by Cambian, and provide the reports for the secret Court of Protection, who decide if it is in a person’s ‘best interests’, to be removed to Cambian’s residential care homes.

-So effectively , Cambian are being allowed to create their own captive consumers.
+So Cambian are allowed to create their own captive consumers.

-And, as they are the only commissioned by LA services, in the area, they have the monopoly on service provision.
+And, as they are often the only commissioned by LA/NHS services they have the monopoly on service provision.

-The only oversight of their services, is by the very local authority, that commissioned the service, who would be liable, if the service proved inadequate/abusive.
+The only oversight of their services, is by the very local authority/NHS that commissioned the service, who are liable if the service proved inadequate or abusive.

-And an occasional, usually announced, visits from the CQC, who check on paper staff ratio, safety, but not substantive adequacy of service, and individual complaints are not considered..
+And an occasional, usually announced, visit from the CQC, who check on paper staff ratio, safety, but not substantive adequacy of service and individual complaints are not considered..

-Service users, nor, their family, have any choice over this provision and, effectively cannot complain.
+Service users, nor, their family have any choice and effectively cannot complain.